jasmin-software/dotnet_agui_blazor_demo/README.md

 # Blazor Demo

-This demo consists of an AG-UI server hosting an AI agent and a Blazor client that connects to the server and displays streaming responses from the agent.
-The agent can call tools to change background color, toggle verbose logging, and request user approval before creating a text file.
+This demo consists of an **AG-UI server hosting an AI agent** and a **Blazor client** that connects to the server and displays streaming responses from the agent.
+The agent can call tools to change background color, enable/disable verbose logging, and request user approval before creating a text file.

 > [!NOTE]
 > You'll need a **GitHub Personal Access Token** (PAT) to run this application.